upspin/upspin/doc/security.md

 We intend that this
 system provides end-to-end encryption verifiably under the exclusive control of the end users.

+This discussion is about a data-encrypting method, or in Upspin terminology, a packing, that is called **ee**.
+It uses NIST elliptic curves for end-to-end encryption, and is the default.
+There are other packings available, notably **eeintegrity** which is useful when one is willing to store signed cleartext in order to make the content available to everyone, not just to an explicit list of readers.

 The directory server needs to store its hierarchy of directory entries somewhere.